 8 Red Flags You Hired the Wrong Dev Shop

-Most dev-shop disasters don’t start with a missed deadline.
-They start with a Friday update that says “making progress” three weeks in a row while your launch slips.
+Dev-shop disasters usually start quietly: a Friday update that says “making progress” three weeks in a row while your launch slips.

 You hired a team and wrote them a check.
 Weeks pass, maybe months, and the updates sound fine.
 Then one day you realize you’ve spent $40K and you can’t demo a single working feature to your investors.
 If you’re looking for confirmation that something’s wrong with your dev shop, this is it.

-The Standish Group’s CHAOS report tracks software project outcomes every year.
-In 2024: 19% of projects failed outright, and another 47% came in late, over budget, or missing features.
+The Standish Group’s CHAOS research has tracked software project outcomes for decades: roughly 19% of projects fail outright, and another 47% come in late, over budget, or missing features.
 That’s two-thirds.
-For startups with outsourced agencies, the numbers run worse.

-We’ve spent seventeen years cleaning up after agencies.
+We’ve been cleaning up after agencies since 2008.
 Eight warning signs surface again and again - if you recognize three or more, you’ve got a problem, and five means an emergency.

 1. No Git Access for You #